Covid-19 Guest Information and Safety Measures

 Rooms, Bedding and Bathrooms

-Rooms are available as private rooms to individuals, couples, families or support bubbles with shared toilets/washroom facilities and a designated shower for each bubble.
+Rooms are available as private rooms to individuals, couples, families or legally permitted support bubbles with shared toilets/washroom facilities and a designated shower for each bubble.
 Our new pricing structure reflects this.

-In addition, we have reduced the occupancy of the hostel by more than 50% to facilitate social distancing in the building and ensure safe access to facilities.
+In addition, we have reduced the occupancy of the hostel by nearly two thirds to facilitate social distancing in the building and ensure safe access to facilities.

 Whilst there will be increased and regular cleaning in the hostel common areas and bathrooms, the staff will not enter your room for the duration of your stay, unless specifically requested to do so.
 All keys will be in the room, so you do not have to be passed the key by a staff member upon arrival.
-Electronic registration is also in place to further minimise contact.
+Electronic registration is now preferred, and the relevant forms will be sent to you in advance for completion.

-Bedding will be provided for you to make your own beds as before, but after your stay we ask you to strip the bed, including mattress and pillow protectors and leave them in your room in the bags provided.
+Bedding will be provided for you to make your own beds as before, but after your stay we ask you to strip the bed, and leave the bedding in your room in the bags provided.
 Bedding is cleaned professionally off-site at 72oc and all duvets and pillows will be changed between guests in accordance with the new guidelines.

 Common Areas, Touch Points and Social Distancing